wp-plugins/bns-smf-feeds/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.9.4 =
+* Released May 2014
+* Added $feed_fresh parameter to take it out of the "global" realm
+* Code reformatting to better meet WordPress Coding Standards
+* Fixed selection code for feed types
+* Minor option panel layout adjustments
+* Update required version to WordPress 3.6 to use shortcode filter parameter
+* Update Copyright years

 = 1.9.3 =
 * Released November 2013
 * Added clarifying text to Board and Category settings